flaport/photontorch/detectors/readme.md

 # Detectors

-A collection of detectors that can be used to detect the raw detected fields
+A collection of detectors that act as a realistic filter to the raw output power of the fields.